Create a Raised Bed Garden with our Easy Instructions for Growing Vegetables

-Raised beds can be built out of any suitable material that will give you the desired depth.
+When planning for raised bed gardening your raised beds can be built out of any suitable material that will give you the desired depth.
 For most vegetables, you won't need anything more than 6 inches in depth.
 You can use house bricks, concrete blocks, sleepers, treated pine logs, shutter board or even discarded, hard plastic paddling pools, old sinks or even a cut down corrugated water tank.
 There are also options where you can buy purpose built corrugated raised beds and wooden raised beds from gardening shops and outlets which are more expensive.

-Another option is to outline to bed in large rocks and fill the center with soil.
+Another option in raised bed gardening is to outline to bed in large rocks and fill the center with soil.
 When the soil has reached the top of the rocks, then add another layer of rocks and fill the soil in to the top of the second layer of rocks.
 Make sure that the second row of rocks is placed just a little way in from your foundation level so as to minimize soil erosion when it rains, especially when the beds are still new and the plants haven't taken root yet.

-The width of the bed will be determined by what is comfortable for you, as periodically, you will have to get in there to weed and harvest your crops.
+The width of the raised bed will be determined by what is comfortable for you, as periodically, you will have to get in there to weed and harvest your crops.
 120cm in width, or 4 feet, as long as you can access it from both sides, is ideal.
 If you can only access it from one side, then shorten it to that of an arm's length.
 The length of the bed is up to you.

 The spaces left between the beds is comfortable at 45cm unless you need to push a wheelbarrow between the beds, then you will have to double it.
 But if you can, leave the space at 45cm, and find an alternative route for the barrow.